 Second, a focus of situations may help prevent ethical numbing.
-If ethical reminders are used only when they are most relevant, this can help retain their force.
-If regulators know which situations call for misconduct, they can address problems in a targeted manner, and attempt to trigger moral deliberation only in such situations.
-This is a significant advantage for situational differentiation over personal differentiation.
-If regulation is targeted towards specific individuals this would necessarily mean that those individuals will encounter moral reminders on a large scale, which will dilute the effectiveness of such remainders, thereby defeating the purpose of the regulatory intervention.
+Using ethical reminders only when they are most relevant is helpful in their retaining their force.
+If regulators know which situations call for misconduct, they can address problems in a targeted manner and trigger moral deliberation only when most impactful.
+This is a significant advantage of situational differentiation over personal differentiation.
+If regulation were to be targeted toward specific individuals, this would necessarily mean that those individuals would encounter moral reminders very frequently, thereby diluting the effectiveness of such reminders and defeating the purpose of the regulatory intervention.

-Third, when focusing on the individual, we are faced with many contingency problems in every situation where more than one person is involved, which applies to most commercial contexts; hence finding the best regulatory tool to deal with the individual based on his past behavior will be problematic.
-In addition, the individual behavior is also contingent on the interaction with the situation, which also makes the individual-based prediction highly limited.
+Third, when focusing on the individual, we are faced with many contingency problems in every situation where more than one person is involved, which occurs in most commercial contexts; hence finding the best regulatory tool to deal with the individual based on past behavior would be problematic.
+In addition, individual behavior is also contingent on its interaction with the situation, which also limits the accuracy of individual-based prediction.

 Fourth, there are many more data points on situations than on individuals, particularly given the evidence-based approach of the personalized law literature.
-Even the analysis of a very specific type of transaction is likely to generate many more data points on the situation, greatly increasing the likelihood that prediction will be accurate.
+Even the analysis of a very specific type of transaction is likely to generate multiple data points on each situation, greatly increasing the likelihood that prediction will be accurate.

-Fifth, the focus on the situation also reduces the saliency of distributive justice considerations, because it is the context, and not the people, who are being treated differently based on their past behavior.
+Fifth, the focus on the situation also reduces the saliency of distributive justice considerations, because it is the context, and not the people who are being treated differently based on their past behavior.
 Recommended policy changes will then be based on differences between situations and not between individuals.

-Sixth, the focus on the situation, not the individual, eliminates privacy issues associated with the use of big data.
-Most privacy issues arising in this context are related to the ability to learn private information about specific individuals, rather than aggregate statistic information regarding the behavior of many unidentified individuals in a particular situation.
+Sixth, the focus on the situation, not the individual, eliminates privacy concerns associated with the use of big data.
+Most privacy issues arising in this context are related to the ability to gather private information about specific individuals, rather than gathering aggregate statistics, which provide data regarding the behavior of many unidentified individuals in a particular situation.

 Situational Variance and a More Nuanced Legal Instrument Choice

-It is a key feature of the law that some facts are considered to have legal consequences, while others do not.
+A key feature of the law is some facts are considered to have legal consequences, while others do not.
 Thus, many features of the context may not be legally relevant.
 For instance, contractual misrepresentation is equally unlawful whether the bargain is made in the morning or in the afternoon, as the time of day is not a legally relevant fact.
-However, implementation of a situational regulatory approach, together with the use of big data, may reveal that factors that we currently dismiss as legally irrelevant actually affect behavior.
-A more nuanced law may result, that is sensitive to differences that we currently ignore.
-Thus, utilizing big data analysis, we may find out that the time of day does affect people's willingness to cheat; this knowledge might inform our regulatory policy, improving the allocation of enforcement efforts.
+However, implementation of a situational regulatory approach, together with the use of big data, may reveal that factors that we currently dismiss as legally irrelevant actually do affect behavior.
+A more nuanced law may then result that is sensitive to differences that we currently ignore.
+Thus, after conducting big data analysis, we may find out that the time of day does affect people's willingness to cheat; this knowledge might then inform our regulatory policy, fine-tuning the allocation of enforcement efforts.